What is the Golden Rule of Cooking Carbonara?

 If you want to enjoy carbonara while keeping it lighter, consider these alternatives:

-• Whole Wheat Pasta: This adds fiber and nutrients, making your meal healthier.
+• Whole Wheat Pasta adds fiber and nutrients, making your meal healthier.

-• Reduced Fat Cheese: Opt for lower-fat cheese to cut down on calories and fat.
+• Reduced Fat Cheese: Opt for lower-fat cheese to reduce calories and fat.

 • Add Vegetables: Incorporating spinach, peas, or zucchini can boost nutrition without adding many calories.